 But enough about family.
 On to the important stuff: pizza!
 There are three things that set St Louis pizza apart.
 The first is that it’s served on a cracker crust so it breaks apart in your mouth.
 No floppy NYC slices here!
 Then it is cut “party” style, which I gather means that you cut it up in little pieces so the maximum number of people can have a taste.
 How considerate!
 I hope Saint Louis invites me to all their parties.

 The last, and most important part of St Louis pizza is that you make it with Provel cheese.
 Provel is a mixture of cheddar, Swiss, and provolone cheese.
-I have literally never seen it outside the St Louis city limits.
+I have literally never seen this cheese outside the St Louis city limits.
 I believe there may be a magic spell on St Louis preventing Provel from leaving the city.
 Of course Provel is quite processed, but it is smooth and very easy to eat, like a baby.

 2) Italian Stallion Sandwich

 Now we go from an adorable Spanish immigrant family to an adorable Italian immigrant family.
 J Viviano & Sons is a food store, specializing in Italian comestibles of course.
 It started in the 1920s as a grocery store, but it wasn’t very popular.
-So they got people to move their business here by offering free bleach to customers.
+That’s why they got people to move their business here by offering free bleach to customers.
 Times sure have changed since the 1920s.
 If someone offered me free bleach, I’d assume they were a murderer trying to remove blood stains.

 I have another theory about Provel.
 Maybe there’s no such thing as Provel, but the Men in Black have hypnotized everyone in the city into thinking it’s real.
 OR MAYBE PROVEL IS REALLY SOYLENT GREEN????